-Clara Wordsworth Sargood/Webster (1864-1955) grew up, mostly happily, at Rippon Lea in Melbourne, the home built by her illustrious father Sir Frederick Sargood, which is now a National Trust house and garden.
-She wrote her vividly detailed memoir of childhood in two parts, starting it in her 70s, and adding to it 15 years later.
+Clara Wordsworth Sargood/Webster (1864-1955) grew up in comfort and affluence at Rippon Lea in Melbourne, the home built by her illustrious father Sir Frederick Sargood, which is now a National Trust house and garden.
+She vividly recounts stories of a happy childhood, the heartbreaking loss of her mother, and the thrills of sea voyages to England and New Zealand.
+Clara wrote this memoir in two parts, starting it in her 70s, and adding to it 15 years later.
 In this edited version, events are presented in more or less chronological order, and headings have been added.

 The Old House at Alma Road

 Four women who left their mark

 The greatest thrill so far

 The first break in the family

 Voyage on RMS Tanjore to England, 1880

 Return to Melbourne, 1882

 Trip to New Zealand

 Pink Terraces and White Terraces